 My personal favorite substitute is to use a mushroom broth (I’ll get more into that later) so you can serve vegetarians as well, and the best I’ve found is this Better Than Bouillon base:

 Apart from powders and mixes, there are other types of broths that you can use to achieve the same results you could have achieved with beef broth.

 Here are the best replacements real quick:

-I’d first like to address the difference between beef stock and beef broth as they are two separate things that you might want to know about when looking to make your own beef broth, but I’ll get into a few vegetarian options as well later in this post.
+I’d first like to address the difference between beef stock and beef broth as they are two separate things.
+It’s something you want to keep in mind when looking to make your own beef broth.

 Difference between beef broth and beef stock

 There are plenty of people who are confused about the difference between beef broth and beef stock.
 So, what is the difference between these two?